 Am I allowed to ask more than one cap-subject employer to submit an H1B application for me?

 Yes.
 In fact predictions are that in April 2020 there may be over 200,000 H1B applications submitted to the government again because so many job candidates are going to ask more than one employer to submit an H1B visa application for them.
 The law allows a foreign national to be named in more than one cap-subject H1B petition.
 In other words, two unrelated companies can file an H1B cap-subject petition for the same person.
-They do not have a way of finding out about each other.

 Where can I research H1B visa jobs offered by American employers?